-A main agency initiative that is underway is to consolidate the AFRH-W operational footprint and update facilities within this smaller footprint within the campus core.
-Consolidation of operations will include the decommissioning of the LaGarde Building at the South end of campus and the opening of the New Commons Building at the north end of campus.
-Even though this move will not occur until 2013, AFRH-W has already shown reductions in GHG emissions, with total emissions 6% lower in 2010 than they were in 2008.
-The GHG emissions at AFRH-W have been divided into three scopes for purposes of tracking and analysis: Scope 1 includes Natural Gas Combustion and Distribution Losses, Employee Commuting, and Wastewater Treatment.
+A main agency initiative that is largely complete is to consolidate the AFRH-W operational footprint and update facilities within this smaller footprint within the campus core.
+Consolidation of operations included the decommissioning of the LaGarde Building at the South end of campus and the opening of the new Scott Building at the north end of campus.
+AFRH-W has already shown reductions in GHG emissions, with total emissions 6% lower in 2010 than they were in 2008.
+While total emissions readings are complicated by the demolition and construction of buildings over recent years at both the Washington and Gulfport facilities, AFRH's overall energy intensity in FY2012 was 25% lower than the baseline year of 2003.
+Green building strategies for individual facilities will also assist AFRH in achieving

+The GHG emissions at AFRH-W have been divided into three scopes for purposes of tracking and analysis: Scope 1 includes Natural Gas Combustion and Diesel Generators; Scope 2 includes Purchased Electricity; and Scope 3 includes Transmission and Distribution Losses, Employee Commuting, and Wastewater Treatment.
 These are the same scopes used by the DoD to monitor and track GHG emissions.
-ICF has provided recommendations for EO 13514 reduction targets based on these scopes: 30% reduction in Scope 1 & 2 GHG emissions, collectively, by 2020; 15% reduction in Scope 3 GHG emissions by 2020.
-AFRH will most likely adopt these targets.
+ICF has provided recommendations for EO 13514 reduction targets based on these scopes, which inform AFRH facility management and capital improvements.

-The New Commons Building, which is slated for construction in FY2012, will be a LEED Gold facility and will help AFRH reach its sustainability goals under EO 13514.
-The New Commons Building will replace the existing Scott Building, a Non-Contributing resource to the AFRH-W

-Historic District.
-Specifically, the new facility will be 52% smaller than the Scott Building, and is projected to be approximately 30% more energy- and water-efficient per square foot than the Scott Building.
-Further, when the LaGarde Building is decommissioned, AFRH's absolute GHG emissions will be reduced dramatically.
-LaGarde is also a Non-Contributing building.
+The new Scott Building opened in the spring of 2013 and is already a LEED Gold facility.
+With additional and innovative upgrades to the original design, the new Scott Building is expected to reach LEED Platinum standing by 2015.
+This will help AFRH reach its sustainability goals under EO 13514.
+The new Scott Building replaces the 1950s Scott Building, a Non-Contributing resource to the AFRH-W Historic District.
+Specifically, the new facility is 52% smaller than the previous Scott Building, and is approximately 30% more energy- and water-efficient per square foot than the Scott Building.
+In one undertaking, AFRH has successfully consolidated operations, decommissioned a non-contributing building, eliminated an associated shuttle service, and replaced an inefficient dormitory building with one soon expected to be LEED Platinum.
+In addition to all of these efforts in sustainability, the new Scott Building is more sensitive to and compatible with the AFRH-W historic district.
+This is a major accomplishment for the agency and lays a foundation for future successes in sustainability and preservation.